abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

    Screenshot of resource consumption over time of the database and 2 webworkers, with LIFO scheduling of the load balancer

-It can be seen that one web worker is enough to carry the load of the given client scenario; all web workers except the first one are idle over the course of the simulation.
+The output shows that one web worker is enough to carry the load of the given client scenario: all web workers except the first one are idle over the course of the simulation.

-Changing the Client Load Scenario
+Changing the client load scenario
 ---------------------------------

 The ABS model discussed in this section is here: